 Asset artist job description

-A big part of their role is to maintain and categorise asset libraries.
+A big part of their role is to maintain and categorize asset libraries.
 These are a vital part of the production pipeline as there could be hundreds of assets that need to be created for use at any point in the game.
 When the compositor comes to complete the final render of the game all assets must be properly ordered and formatted for a smooth finish to the game.

 - Liaising with designers and animators regarding the brief and scope of work

 - Assisting in the creation of visual and audio assets

 - Researching references and resources required for the production of assets